mhoffman/kmos/doc/source/tutorials/run_model_api.rst

 since the require no communication between the runs.

-This is made very simple through the `multiprocessing`, which is in the Pythion standard library since version 2.6.
+This is made very simple through the `multiprocessing`, which is in the Python standard library since version 2.6.
 For older versions this needs to be `downloaded <http://pypi.python.org/pypi/multiprocessing/>` and installed manually.
 The latter is very straightforward.